styledown/styledown/Readme.md

 Document your project's stylesheets with `/** ... */` comments.
 Let's say this is `css/components/your-component.scss`.

-This is a Markdown block encapsulated within `/** ... */`.
-The example blocks are auto-detected to be [Jade] templates and will be handled accordingly.
+This is a Markdown block within a comment.
+The example blocks are can be written as [Jade] or HTML.

 The first line should be the name of the block being documented, ending in `:`.